martinfehrs/whirl/README.md

 - support for regular expressions as comparsion objects

 ## Simple Example
 Reading sequential data from an input stream provided by a sensor or a file.
+The full example can be found in the examples directory.

 ```C++
 auto read_temperature(std::istream& ins, LLk::code_position& pos) // throws unexpected_token